1 / 10

 Safety equipment: How safe is the Volvo XC40?

-Active safety features are comprehensive, including City Safety autonomous emergency braking that detects cyclists and pedestrians as well as other cars.
-Run-off-road protection helps stop the XC40 driving over road-edge markings and into danger, and there is a driver alertness monitor that sounds a warning when it detects a drowsy driver.
+Active safety features are comprehensive with the Volvo XC40, including City Safety autonomous emergency braking that detects cyclists and pedestrians as well as other cars.
+Run-off-road protection helps stop the Volvo XC40 driving over road-edge markings and into danger, and there is a driver alertness monitor that sounds a warning when it detects a drowsy driver.

-Volvo also offers the optional IntelliSafe Assist package, with adaptive cruise control and pilot assist that helps with steering, plus IntelliSafe Surround that includes a blind-spot and rear collision warnings.
+Volvo also offers the optional IntelliSafe Assist package with the XC40, with adaptive cruise control and pilot assist that helps with steering, plus IntelliSafe Surround that includes a blind-spot and rear collision warnings.
 It’s a very useful safety aid – and a neat driver convenience feature, too.

 Insurance groups and costs